d12frosted/elpa-mirror/gnu/osm-readme.txt

   • Display of tracks and POIs from GPX file
   • Parallel fetching of tiles with curl
   • Moving in large and small steps
-  • Mouse support (dragging, clicking)
+  • Mouse support (dragging, clicking, menu)
   • Map scale indicator
   • Go to coordinate
   • Search for location by name
-  • Org link support
+  • Org and Elisp link support
   • Bookmarked positions with pins
   • Multiple preconfigured tile servers